 Hope for Success/Fear of Failure.
 Murray (1938) considered the Need for Achievement as one of the basic human needs and as a relatively stable personality trait.
-His concept was extended by McClelland(1953), who differentiated the achievement motives hope for success (the belief of being able to succeed accompanied by the experience of positive emotions) and fear of failure (worry about failing in achievement situations and the experience of negative emotions).
+His concept was extended by McClelland et al. (1953), who differentiated the achievement motives hope for success (the belief of being able to succeed accompanied by the experience of positive emotions) and fear of failure (worry about failing in achievement situations and the experience of negative emotions).
 Such affective tendencies in the context of achievement motivation are reflected, for instance, in the choice of task difficulty, affinity for risk, and quality of task completion (Diseth & Martinsen, 2003).
 Hope for success may facilitate knowledge acquisition, whereas fear of failure may impede it (Diseth & Martinsen, 2003).
 A meta-analysis found achievement motivation in the sense of hope for success weakly to moderately positively related to academic achievement (r=.26, Robbins et al., 2004).
-For the association of fear of failure and academic achievement, findings from individual studies suggest a relationship of similar magnitude but in a different direction (e.g., r=-.26, Dickhäuser, 2016).
+For the association of fear of failure and academic achievement, findings from individual studies suggest a relationship of similar magnitude but in a different direction (e.g., r=-.26, Dickhäuser et al., 2016).

 Task values - Interest.
-Another important motivational indicator that was also included in the influential model of Wigfield and Eccles (2000; see also Eccles Wigfield2020), describes task values.
-Such task values focus on importance, perceived utility, and interest in a task and costs associated with it, whereas the latter is often omitted (cf. Jacobs, 2002).
-Findings on relations between task values and academic achievement point to reciprocal relationships between them (Li, 2021).
-Furthermore, there is some evidence that the interaction of task values and self-concept may be of special relevance for predicting academic achievement, although the state of evidence on this is still mixed (Meyer, 2019).
+Another important motivational indicator that was also included in the influential model of Wigfield and Eccles (2000; see also Eccles & Wigfield, 2020), describes task values.
+Such task values focus on importance, perceived utility, and interest in a task and costs associated with it, whereas the latter is often omitted (cf. Jacobs et al., 2002).
+Findings on relations between task values and academic achievement point to reciprocal relationships between them (Li et al., 2021).
+Furthermore, there is some evidence that the interaction of task values and self-concept may be of special relevance for predicting academic achievement, although the state of evidence on this is still mixed (Meyer et al., 2019).
 Specifically on the domain of interest, a number of papers are available on the relationship with academic achievement in school, with correlations being in a low to moderate range (for an overview, see Steinmayr et al., 2019).
-A meta-analysis on the relationship between interest and achievement found moderate positive correlations between these two variables (Schiefele, 1992).
+A meta-analysis on the relationship between interest and achievement found moderate positive correlations between these two variables (Schiefele et al., 1992).

 Need for Cognition and academic achievement

-NFC describes the stable intrinsic motivation of an individual to engage in and enjoy .
+NFC describes the stable intrinsic motivation of an individual to engage in and enjoy thinking (Cacioppo & Petty, 1982).
 While individuals with lower NFC scores tend to rely more on other people, cognitive heuristics or social comparisons in decision making, individuals with higher NFC scores show a tendency to seek, acquire and reflect on information (Cacioppo et al., 1996).
+Conceptually, NFC belongs to the group of investment traits (von Stumm & Ackerman, 2013).
+These traits determine how individuals typically invest their cognitive resources and how they deal with cognitively challenging material.
+As such, NFC mirrors the typical cognitive performance of a person while intelligence as an ability trait represents the potential maximum cognitive performance (von Stumm et al., 2011).
 NFC has been shown to be rather modestly related to intelligence and its fluid (Fleischhauer et al., 2010) and crystallized (von Stumm & Ackerman, 2013) components.